SinaAlemohammad/sinaalemohammad.github.io/_pages/projects.md

 ======
 Matrix Completion (MC) is of interest in many applications and practical settings.
 In recent years, theoretical advancements and achievements were reached by many authors in MC and had been utilized in a wide range of application.
 In this project, I joined two of my colleagues in the Advanced Communications Research Institute at Sharif University of Technology and under the supervision of [Prof. Farokh Marvasti](http://acri.sharif.ir/resume/marvasti) to introduce an algorithm for the recovery of a matrix of quantized data with missing information (Quantized MC), i.e., some entries of a given matrix are not assigned (NA), and the rest take quantized values rather than continuous values.
 We proposed a regularized non-convex cost function composed of a log-likelihood term and a Trace norm term.
 The Bi-factorization approach and the Augmented Lagrangian Method (ALM) are applied to find the global minimizer of the cost function to recover the original data.

-- Publication : Esmaeili, S., Kayhan, B., Al-E-Mohammad, S., & Marvasti, F. (2018).
+- Esmaeili, S., Kayhan, B., Al-E-Mohammad, S., & Marvasti, F. (2018).
 Recovering Quantized Data with Missing Information Using Bilinear Factorization and Augmented Lagrangian Method. [arXiv:1810.03222](https://arxiv.org/abs/1810.03222) - Submitted to the ACM Transactions on Intelligent Systems and Technology

 Multi-Spectral Analysis of Paintings
 ======